-Jasypt (Java Simplified
+Jasypt (Java Simplified Encryption)

-encrypt and decrypt sensitive data such as passwords, text, numbers, and
+is a popular Java library used to encrypt and decrypt sensitive data such as passwords, API keys, and

-This free online Jasypt encryption and decryption tool lets you securely encrypt
+This free online Jasypt encryption and decryption tool helps you quickly encrypt plain text or decrypt

 PBEWithMD5AndTripleDES.